 Get the latest stories from Resourc.ly delivered to your inbox.

-Sadly, however, the plane that captured so much of WA’s attention is no more, with confirmation this week from the Ukraine that the An-225 had been destroyed during the Russian invasion.
+Sadly, however, the plane that captured so much of WA’s attention is no more, having being destroyed in the early weeks of the Russian invasion of the Ukraine.

 Mriya as the plane was known (Ukranian for “dream”) was in a hangar at Hostomel Airfield on the outskirts of Kyiv when it came under attack.